File transferring with SCP and Rclone

 The colon (:) is how scp distinguish between local and remote locations.

-To be able to copy files, you must have at least read permissions on the source file and write permission on the target system.
+To be able to copy files, you must have at least read permissions on the source file and write permissions on the target system.

 Warning: Be careful when copying files that share the same name and location on both systems, scp will overwrite files without warning.